Inflectra/spira-documentation/docs/Developers/API-Tutorial.md

 # Using the Spira REST API
 ## Overview
 The Spira products (SpiraTest, SpiraTeam, and SpiraPlan) include SOAP and REST API services with your subscription.
-This guide explains how to use the Spira REST API version 7 (hereafter 'API'), from the basic operations to the advanced ones, so you can effectively integrate your applications with Spira.
+This guide explains how to use the Spira REST API version 7 (hereafter 'API') and provides some examples, so you can effectively integrate your applications with Spira.

 ## Documentation and Service URL
 Before we start, we need to figure what is the endpoint of the API service for your Spira instance.
 Typically, it should be: